Durational Shortage Area Permit (DSAP)

 - Have an approved Planned Program in Special Education

-- Successfully complete a minimum of twelve (12) special education graduate/undergraduate credits of their Planned Program
+- Successfully complete a minimum of fifteen (15) special education graduate/undergraduate credits of their Planned Program including SPED 515 and SPED 516

-- Pass Praxis II (ETS # 0543/5543) Special Education Core Knowledge & Mild to Moderate Applications
+- Pass Praxis II Special Education Core Knowledge & Mild to Moderate Applications (ETS 5543)

-- Complete ED 177 Application Form by school, student and CCSU's Certification Officer
+- Complete ED 177 Application Form by school, student and CCSU’s Certification Officer.
+Candidates must schedule a meeting with CCSU’s Certification Officer to complete the CCSU section of this form)

 Does a DSAP replace student teaching?